JehuFrayle/portfolio-index/README.md

 - Entry transitions (called revealingAnimations on the project) are causing overflow and making the site wider. ✅
 - Referents transition delay is causing them to fight each other. ✅
 - Social media container is not centered. ✅
+- Projects cards doesn't show the backface on Firefox. ✅

 ---